 LP360 is a 64-bit Windows® desktop application used for many years by the LP360 Geospatial community for processing traditional aerial, mobile, and terrestrial tripod laser scanner data.
-The LP360 Drone community is the focus of this Users Guide containing the LP360 workflows for processing and exploiting TrueView, Microdrones® and guest sensor drone data.
+The LP360 Drone community is the focus of this Users Guide containing the LP360 workflows for processing and exploiting TrueView, microdrones® and guest sensor drone data.
 Formerly called TrueView EVO, LP360 Drone, is GeoCue's LP360 point cloud exploitation product with the addition of a collection of tools and workflows for processing drone data.
-LP360 Drone is the software used to post-process your raw flight data to generate a 3D LiDAR point cloud in LAS format, colorize the point cloud data, such as accuracy assessment, automatic and manual ground classification, and contour/ surface generation.
+LP360 Drone is the software used to post-process your raw flight data to generate a 3D LiDAR point cloud in LAS format, colorize the point cloud, and geotag the images collected.
+LP360 also has many tools for assessing and processing point cloud data, such as accuracy assessment, automatic and manual ground classification, and contour/ surface generation.
 LP360 Drone is available in the following licensing levels: